 18. Pre-book tickets to attractions

-You can often find online discounts and 2 for 1 offer on tickets to major attractions.
+You can often find online discounts and 2 for 1 offers on tickets to major attractions.
 Booking online and ahead of time will also save you queueing time.

 19. Inform your bank of your travels